HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 The moderator optimization process arrived at a large liquid deuterium vessel with different sizes of exits towards the condensed matter instruments investigated here.
 The final four candidates were the following sizes,

-In \cref{fig:Spectrums} the brilliance and intensity of these four moderators are plotted along with the corresponding values for the cold part of the butterfly moderator.
-While the smaller openings do have a higher brightness, this effect is much smaller for the deuterium moderator than the hydrogen-based butterfly, meaning that differences in brilliance are less pronounced.
-At wavelengths larger than 5\,\AA\ the brilliance of the larger moderators is very similar to the butterfly, while the two smaller moderators have brilliance slightly higher than the butterfly.
-With the similar brilliance, the larger moderators ($>$\,5\,$\times$\,5\,cm$^2$) have a significantly larger neutron intensity when compared to the butterfly moderator.
+In \cref{fig:Spectra} the intensity and brightness of these four moderators are plotted along with the corresponding values for the cold part of the upper ``butterfly'' moderator.
+While the smaller openings do have a higher brightness, this effect is much smaller for the deuterium moderator than the hydrogen-based ``butterfly'', meaning that differences in brightness are less pronounced.
+At wavelengths larger than 5\,\AA\ the brightness of the larger moderators is very similar to that of the ``butterfly'', while the two smaller moderators have slightly higher brightness than the upper moderator.
+With the similar brightness, the larger moderators ($>$\,5\,$\times$\,5\,cm$^2$) have a significantly larger neutron intensity when compared to the ``butterfly'' moderator.